Bobby Templeton (footballer, born 1880)

 Robert Bryson Templeton (29 March 1880 – 2 November 1919) was a Scottish football player and manager.
 He played as an outside right for Aston Villa, Newcastle United, Woolwich Arsenal, Celtic, Kilmarnock and Fulham.

-He represented the Scotland eleven times between 1902 and 1913.
+He represented Scotland eleven times between 1902 and 1913.
 His first international would have been on 5 April 1902, but the match was declared void after 26 spectators died during the first Ibrox disaster.